-20. NUMBER OF CARS ALLOWED TO PARTICIPATE
+19. NUMBER OF CARS ALLOWED TO PARTICIPATE

-20.1 The number of cars invited and allowed to take part in practice and to start the races is 30.
+The number of cars invited and allowed to take part in practice and to start the races is 30.

-21. RACE NUMBERS AND NAME OF CAR
+20. RACE NUMBERS AND NAME OF CAR

-21.1 Each car will carry the race number of its driver.
+20.1 Each car will carry the race number of its driver.
 Race numbers must be in conformity with the provisions of the Appendix 4 to the present Regulations.

-- 21.2 a) The name or the emblem of the make of the car must appear on the bodywork of the car in the original location(s).
-The name of the driver must also appear on the bodywork, be easily legible (cf. Article 16 of the Code) and be in compliance with Appendix 4 to the present Regulations. - b) Before scrutineering, competitors must affix the organiser's and promoter's advertising on their car according to Appendix 4 to the present Regulations. - c) Each competitor must display the name of the driver and his national flag. - d) All cars and drivers must adhere to the Graphical Charter in Appendix 4 in terms of the decoration of the car, driver overalls, pit garage and team clothing, as well as any restrictions.
+- a) The name or the emblem of the make of the car must appear on the bodywork of the car in the original location(s).
+The name and national flag of the driver must also appear on the bodywork, be easily legible (cf. Article 16 of the Code) and be in compliance with Appendix 4 to the present Regulations. - b) Before scrutineering, competitors must affix the organiser's and Promoter's advertising on their car according to Appendix 4 to the present Regulations. - c) All cars and drivers must adhere to the Graphical Charter in Appendix 4 in terms of the decoration of the car, driver overalls, pit garage and team clothing, as well as any restrictions.
 Any infractions will be reported to the Stewards.

-22. SPORTING CHECKS AND SCRUTINEERING
+21. SPORTING CHECKS AND SCRUTINEERING

-22.1 Each competitor must have all documents required by Article 4 available together with the various documents relating to his car.

-22.2 At the beginning of the Competition, the organiser will check all licences.
-The list of competitors, drivers and cars allowed to take part in the Competition will be published by the Panel of Stewards after the end of the sporting checks and scrutineering.

-22.3 No competitor, driver or other person concerned with a car can be required to sign any discharge of liability.

-22.4 Scrutineering of the cars and competitors' sporting checks will take place at least one day before the first race, This requirement may be modified in Appendix 2 specific to the Competition for organisational reasons.
+- 21.1 Each competitor must have all documents required by Article 4 available together with the various documents relating to their car. - 21.2 At the beginning of the Competition, the organiser will check all licences.
+The list of competitors, drivers and cars allowed to take part in the Competition will be published by the Panel of Stewards after the end of the sporting checks and scrutineering. - 21.3 No competitor, driver or other person concerned with a car can be required to sign any discharge of liability. - 21.4 Scrutineering of the cars and competitors' sporting checks will take place at least one day before the first race.
+This requirement may be modified in Appendix 2 specific to the Competition for organisational reasons.